ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 __

 ***I have a dataset consisting of a number of 1-d observations.
-Does my data comes from a Gaussian distribution with a specific mean and variance?***
+I assume the data comes from a gaussian distribution.
+I want to perform inference on both the mean and the variance parameters.***

 Unlike previous examples, we're here looking to perform simultaneous inference on two parameters.
 Instead of making a confidence interval for a single parameter, we instead will attempt to make a confidence region, consisting of a 2-d region in ($\mu$, $\sigma$) space.